Reviewed by

 Once approved, you will receive an ISSN number assigned to your print or electronic publication.
 This certificate is mandatory for indexing, library referencing, UGC recognition, and global access.

-How to Download the ISSN Certificate Online?
+How to Download the ISSN Certificate Online in India?

 To download your ISSN certificate: